India tells citizens in Canada to exercise caution as relations worsen

 "Given the deteriorating security environment in Canada, Indian students in particular are advised to exercise extreme caution and remain vigilant," the ministry added in a statement.

-"Avoid all travel to the Union Territory of Jammu and Kashmir due to the unpredictable security situation," the Canadian advisory said, referring to the federal territory where separatists have been fighting Indian rule since 1989 although militant violence has subsided markedly in recent years.
+Canada has for months maintained a security advisory for India, urging citizens to "exercise a high degree of caution" in their travel to the South Asian country.

-"There is a threat of terrorism, militancy, civil unrest and kidnapping," the advisory said.
+However, Canada issued a health advisory update for India on Monday related to Covid-19, measles and the Zika virus.
+The Canadian government said that the update was part of a "pre-scheduled and routine maintenance in the section on travel health information".

-India has been the largest source nation for international students in Canada since 2018.
+Since 2018, India has been the largest source nation for international students in Canada.

 On Wednesday, a private entertainment company, BookMyShow, announced the cancellation of an India tour by Canadian singer Shubhneet Singh.